Riding Rules, Queensland

 1.1.15 not ride in adverse weather conditions, including but not limited to heavy rain, lightning storms, monsoons, windy conditions, typhoons, hurricanes, cyclones, tropical storms, flooding, storm surges, haze, fog, smog, dust storms, reduced visibility conditions, hail, heavy snow, and icy conditions;

-1.1.16 not use the scooter for racing, tricks, stunts, or in any other manner other than for personal transport; and
+1.1.16 not use the vehicle for racing, tricks, stunts, or in any other manner other than for personal transport; and

 1.1.17 abide by all applicable traffic rules, and any other relevant laws and regulations (federal, state, local or otherwise).